NetherGamesMC/support/README.md

 ## Updating an existing helpdesk page

 You can update any existing helpdesk page, just click on the edit button in the top right corner!
 You will then need to submit it as a pull request for review.

+## Rules for published articles

+1. Titles use uppercase for important words.
+E.g: "Applying for Staff" "Appealing a Punishment"
+2. Titles and links match.
+E.g `# Applying for Staff` header must be on the file called `applying-for-staff.md` (exception is that `&` is substituted for `and`.
+3. The use of `&` in title headings is prefereed.
+E.g `Credits & Tiers` rather than `Credits and Tiers`
+4. Numbered & bullet point lists do not have full stops at the end
+5. Info boxes always have full stops at the end
+6. Links such as `ngmc.co/request` should always be hyperlinked like `[ngmc.co/request](https://ngmc.co/request)`
+7. Articles should try to provide steps on a topic (even if it is easy), rather than just linking to another page.
+For example, the applying for staff article explains the steps of applying for staff on the portal, rather than just saying to go to ngmc.co/requests